Britain may need big tax rises, but not yet - think tank

 By William Schomberg

-LONDON, Feb 16 (Reuters) - British finance minister Rishi Sunak might have to raise a hefty extra 60 billion pounds ($83 billion) in taxes to pay for the COVID-19 hit to the public finances, but his March 3 budget is too soon for such a move, a think tank said.
+LONDON, Feb 16 (Reuters) - British finance minister Rishi Sunak might have to raise a hefty 60 billion pounds ($83 billion) more in taxes each year to pay for the COVID-19 hit to the public finances, but his March 3 budget is too soon for such a move, a think tank said.

-The non-partisan Institute for Fiscal Studies said uncertainty about whether the pandemic would fade, or flare up again, meant Sunak should focus for now on targeted measures to prevent job losses and encourage business investment.
+Uncertainty about whether the pandemic would fade meant Sunak should target his supportfor jobs and encourage business investment, the non-partisan Institute for Fiscal Studies said.

+Sunak has authorised extra spending and tax cuts worth over 280 billion pounds in this financial year, putting Britain on course for a 400 billion-pound deficit, its biggest ever outside the two world wars.

-Sunak should start weaning the economy off blanket support measures and focus on helping younger and poorer people who have not seen their savings jump, unlike other household groups supported by state wage subsidies, Johnson said.
+Johnson should Sunak should start weaning the economy off his blanket support and focus on helping younger and poorer people excluded from the jump in savings reported by other households which benefited from furlough wage subsidies.

-Sunak will also have to pump more money into health, education, justice and local government to cope with the fallout from the pandemic and meet the longer-term challenges of Brexit and an economy with net-zero carbon emissions.
+Sunak will also have to pump more money into health, education, justice and local government to cope with the fallout from the pandemic and meet the challenges of Brexit and climate change, the IFS said.

-An increase of 60 billion pounds a year in tax would be equivalent to a nine-pence-in-the pound leap in income tax rates.
-But any such revenue-raising shift would probably be spread across different taxes, the IFS said.
+To raise 60 billion pounds more in tax a year - enough to balance day-to-day government spending - would be equivalent to a nine-pence-in-the pound leap in income tax rates although it would probably have to be spread across different taxes.

-Prime Minister Boris Johnson's Conservative Party ruled out raising the main rates of income tax, value-added tax or National Insurance during its 2019 election campaign.
+Prime Minister Boris Johnson's Conservative Party has ruled out raising the main rates of income tax, value-added tax or National Insurance.

-Mel Stride, the Conservative chair of parliament's Treasury Committee, said on Monday that a one-off wealth tax might be an option.

-Sunak has authorised extra spending and tax cuts worth over 280 billion pounds in the current financial year, putting Britain on course for a 400 billion-pound deficit, its biggest ever as a share of the economy outside the two world wars.
+But the IFS said those were the taxes that would probably account for the bulk of any revenue-raising push.

+"It's going to be difficult if you tie your hands and do nothing there," IFS Deputy Director Helen Miller said.

+She said Sunak should fix "broken" parts of the tax system such as wide-ranging exemptions from inheritance tax, capital gains tax breaks and England's council tax on households, which is based on 30 year-old property values.

+The IFS's Johnson said a one-off wealth tax, as suggested by an influential lawmaker on Monday, might ease inequality issues but fixing the existing problems with inheritance and capital gains taxes would have a longer-term impact.

-Forecasts drawn up for the IFS by U.S. bank Citi estimated the deficit would fall to 130 billion pounds by the 2024/25 financial year, still more than double its pre-pandemic size.
+Forecasts drawn up for the IFS by U.S. bank Citi estimated the budget deficit would fall to 130 billion pounds by the 2024/25 financial year, but still more than double its pre-pandemic size.

-"But there is tremendous uncertainty around this figure: borrowing would fall to pre-pandemic levels of around 50 billion pounds under Citi's much more optimistic scenario and would remain at around 190 billion pounds under their more pessimistic scenario," the IFS said.

-The IFS called on Sunak to keep a 20 pounds-a-week increase in the Universal Credit welfare payment which is due to end on March 31, and also to help lower-earning self-employed people and slowly phase out his job retention scheme with targeted aid for workers in hard-hit sectors such as aviation and airports.
+The IFS urged Sunak to keep a 20 pound increase to weekly welfare payments which is due to end on March 31, to help lower-earning self-employed people and to focus wage support for workers in sectors such as aviation and airports.

 ($1 = 0.7191 pounds)